 - All activities should be somewhat flexible in their space requirements.
-Available spaces may vary for each program, but project spaces may include: any of the public lobbies (Main Lobby, Cargill, and Hennepin), the Cinema, Art Lab, Garden Terrace Room, Cityview Room, Skyline Room, and possibly terraces (weather and schedule permitting).
+Available spaces may vary for each program, but project spaces may include: any of the public lobbies (Main Lobby, Cargill, and Hennepin), the Cinema, Art Lab, Garden Terrace Room, Cityview Room, Skyline Room, the upper Minneapolis Sculpture Garden (north of Vineland) and possibly terraces (weather and schedule permitting).

 - All projects must leave no trace on the Walker campus, cause no damage to the building or artworks, and take no more than one day to install/de-install.

 - Projects may not involve plant materials, live animals, or food for public consumption made outside of the Walker’s catering agreements.